Skip to Content

 A butterfly garden can be a wonderful part of your landscape, and will make a meaningful difference by creating habitat for butterflies in all of their life stages.
 Anyone who loves growing plants and flowers can grow a butterfly garden.
 A garden that's good for butterflies is also good for other pollinators, such as bees and hummingbirds, who often share the same nectar plants and utilize the same habitat.

-The Four Basic Elements of a Butterfly Garden
+Four Basic Habitat Elements For A Butterfly Garden

-Flowers and food: Plant a mix of flowers that bloom from the start of spring through fall.
+Flowers & Food: Plant a mix of flowers that bloom from the start of spring through fall.
 Make sure to include food plants for caterpillars, such as Milkweed for monarch butterfly larvae.

 Shelter: Leave some bare patches of ground or small brush piles (in unused corners of the yard).
 Leave herbaceous plants, such as grasses, standing over the winter to protect overwintering eggs and caterpillar pupae waiting to emerge.